 - Truckee Police: https://www.townoftruckee.com/government/police/

 Trees growing into power lines or falling during storms creates the RISK OF FIRE and POWER OUTAGES.
-Maintaining the trees surrounding the service wires to your home or business is the property owner's responsibility.
+Trimming and maintaining the trees surrounding the service wires to your home or business is the property owner's responsibility.
+Call TDPUD when you do this important work and we will de-energize your power line at no charge.

-- The state of California is taking unprecedented measures to protect all California residents and businesses from the risk of wildfire.
+- Visually inspecting annually 100% of our overhead power lines, poles, equipment, and surrounding trees/vegetation.
+The state of California is taking unprecedented measures to protect all California residents and businesses from the risk of wildfire.

 - Certain conditions, when paired with extreme weather events, can pose an increased risk of wildfire.
 Examples of these conditions include high wind days, low humidity levels, dry vegetation that could fuel a wildfire, and Red Flag Warnings declared by the National Weather Service.